 So–no episode of “I didn’t know I was pregnant”?

 CAUTION!!!
-If you get thyroid treatment to get your periods back, make sure you use birth control of some sort if you want to prevent a pregnancy.
+If you ever get thyroid treatment to get your thyroid under control, make sure you use birth control of some sort if you want to prevent a pregnancy.

 Now, if your thyroid is normal, then you may get a prescription for progesterone to take for 7-10 days.